HarryCandlish/Tech_Blog/src/blogPosts/literature/demons.md

 author: "Fyodor Dostoevsky"
 date: "22/05/2019"
 genre: "Literature"
+image: "./demons.jpg"
+description: "A novel written about the murder of a young man who denounced his prior convictions."
 ---

 In Dostoevsky’s “Notes from the Underground”, the “Crystal Palace” symbolises the ideal that humanity is able to be constructed through strict adherence to rationalism and an means of conduct, which emphasises the fundamental wants, and motivations of humanity.
 These wants are listed being happiness, freedom, prosperity, and security.
 If humanity could define these wants and calculate how it is that an individual had to conduct themselves in order to gain such wants, then the “Crystal Palace” would be constructed upon earth.